pkerpedjiev/higlass-docs-beta/higlass_client.rst

   const pngSnapshot = hgv.get('png');
   const svgSnapshot = hgv.get('svg');

-shareViewConfigAsLink(): Get sharable link for current view config
+shareViewConfigAsLink(url): Get sharable link for current view config
 ------------------------------------------------------------------

 Generate a sharable link to the current view config.
+The `url` parameter should contain the API endpoint used to export the view link (e.g. 'http://localhost:8989/api/v1/viewconfs').
+If it is not provided, the value is taken from the `exportViewUrl` value of the viewconf.

 .. code-block:: javascript